Statements

 In this example, the unnormalized log probability of a unit normal variable \(y\) is added to the total log probability.
 In the general case, the argument can be any expression.2

 An entire Stan model can be implemented this way.
-For instance, the following model will draw a single variable according to a unit normal probability.
+For instance, the following model has a single variable according to a unit normal probability.

 parameters {